ctjhoa/spacevim/README.md

 endfunction
 ```

 The above also demonstrates `ExtraPlugin`, which will install plugins with `vim-plug`.
+The configuration is optional.

 ## Private Layers